 One of the project manager’s goals will be to foster collaboration with the vendor and with other functions of the company.
 Be mindful that even the most capable project leader needs top management support and commitment.
 If midlevel managers and staff do not see their executives rally around the project, they will see no point in doing so themselves.

-Do I understand ROI?
+Do I understand ROI of an ERP project?

 You need to have a clear understanding of what the estimated ROI is before embarking on the project.
 Companies often get this wrong, as they either overestimate savings or underestimate the overall cost of the project.
 You may need to get an expert’s help with identifying potential benefits as well as hidden costs.